VildeBruhn/vildebruhn.github.io/day1/adequacy.md

 ---

-Now that you have gotten an introduction to univariate models, adequacy testing and the different R packages involved, head over to the [first exercise].
+Now that you have gotten an introduction to univariate models, adequacy testing and the different R packages involved, head over to the [first exercise]({% link day1/exercise1.md %}).